 - And Cabbage for example.

-Add more delicate and porous ingredients after the olive oil, at the same time you’re dressing the salad in Secret #9.
+After the olive oil, at the same time you’re dressing the salad in Step #9.

 - Sliced fresh mushrooms